-The contest for the year 1926 takes place during the months of January and February.
+The contest for the year 1927 takes place during the month of January.

 THE PACKARD PRIZES

 From the income of the John H. Packard Fund, established by the children of the late John H. Packard, M.D., for many years chairman of the Academy's Committee on Instruction, annual prizes of \$30 and \$20 are awarded for the best and second best groups of original studies made from living animals.
 These prizes are open to all students of the Academy who have registered for both terms of the school year.
 A student having once received a prize becomes ineligible to receive the same prize a second time.